ngbox/translation-generator/README.md

 # Translation Generator

 This library generates translation files based on previously translated files using Angular schematics, Google Translate, and Playwright.
+You can use it together with [Transloco](https://github.com/ngneat/transloco/) or [ngx-translate](https://github.com/ngx-translate/core).

 > **A Note:** The generator removes any HTML tags in the source before translating it.
 It will not modify the source file, but you will not find those tags in the generated translation.
+>
+> **Also a note:** Factors like rate limits (applied by Google) or connection problems can interrupt the translation process.
+Please try again after a while and with smaller a translation file.

 ## Installation